Sephora’s display for makeup brand Urban Decay at the Irvine Spectrum. Sangeetha Koomar/Lariat

 As a makeup artist for over seven years Selva continues to express her guilt over the products she used that she thought to be cruelty free.
 However though vegan they were tested on animals.

 “For seven years I would tell my following that by using vegan products we would be saving animals’ lives,” Selva said.
 “I just found out that I made such a little difference.
 This goes to show that we need to really read more closely and pay attention to every detail, otherwise we could do more harm than help to a population.”

-Popular vegan makeup brand, MILK Makeup, gave a definition on what it means if a product is vegan.
+Thankfully, popular vegan makeup brand, MILK Makeup, saw the Bat Signal and gave a definition on what it means if a product is vegan.